-- Some of the compounds were already known, while others were not studied yet.
+- Some of the compounds were already known, while others still needed to be studied.

-- In course of the analysis, a library of metabolites from 10, 207 fungal species was created that can be used in course of other research projects and assays.
+- in the course of the analysis, a library of metabolites from 10, 207 fungal species was created that can be used in the course of other research projects and assays.

-This work was unique, as it used methods of mycology, embryology, and biochemistry to analyze potentially active compounds.
+This work was unique, using mycology, embryology, and biochemistry methods to analyze potentially active compounds.
 As a result, it has also provided scientists with an extensive biochemical library that can be used for further studies and drug development.

 How to unpack a protein: new approaches help us understand how a crucial enzyme unfolds old proteins that need to be destroyed [USA, August 2019]

 The cell constantly destroys old proteins and builds new ones from the released building blocks.
-One of the crucial proteins that are responsible for the unfolding of the proteins marked for destruction is Cdc48 adenosine phosphatase.
+One of the crucial proteins responsible for unfolding the proteins marked for destruction is Cdc48 adenosine phosphatase.
 Researchers from the University of Utah Health have decided to analyze the structures and activity of this complex protein.